UW’s Kelsey Plum selected No. 1 overall by San Antonio Stars in the 2017 WNBA Draft

 The San Antonio Stars made Plum the Huskies’ only first round WNBA draft selection in program history, and she also becomes the first UW basketball player – man or woman – to ever get drafted as the No. 1 overall selection.

+Plum attended the draft in New York City with her parents and former UW women’s basketball coach Mike Neighbors who left the Huskies earlier this month to become head coach at Arkansas.

+“I told my mom when I was 10 years old that I wanted to play in the WNBA, and for that to come true, that’s one of those moments you dream about your entire life,” Plum said in an interview right San Antonio selected her.

 The Stars will need her help.
 They’ve finished last in the WNBA’s Western Conference two years in a row.
+San Antonio averaged a league-low 72 points per game last season and could use Plum’s scoring might.
+However, the Stars drafted UConn guard Moriah Jefferson No. 2 overall in 2016, and she started every game for them in her rookie year, averaging 13.9 points per game.

 Most Read Stories